 The ground water table in much of the study area is within a few feet of the ground surface and local areas of artesian conditions are present.
-In the bench areas along the higher shore lines of Lake Bonneville, the water table is generally much deeper but cases of perched ground water are known to exist possibly in the Mapleton Bench area.
+In the bench areas along the higher shore lines of Lake Bonneville, the water table is generally much deeper but cases of perched ground water are known to exist.
 Lawn sprinkling and other effects of additional development along the bench areas will probably contribute to the occurrence of perched ground water.